 • People with sensitive skin

-People with sensitive or problematic skin are at higher risk of side effects.
+People with sensitive or problematic skin are at higher risk of side effects when using HIFU.
 The risk increases when the device settings are not tailored to the individual characteristics of the skin.
 Therefore, professional assessment and a personalized approach are key.

 • People with certain medical conditions